stgeorgeshurstville/bulletin/_docs/song.md

 4. Ancient Of Days

 ## 4pm
-1. How Deep the Father's Love
+1. In Christ Alone
-2. Creation Awaits
+2. All GLory be to Christ
-3. Only A Holy God
+3. Hear our Prayer
-4. The Love of the Father
+4. Your Will be Done

 Check out the church spotify playlist [here](https://open.spotify.com/playlist/3gh0ZKXkJBDbNEnZqJJDXj?si=0908aa3f87544643)